cepdnaclk/e20-3yp-SkyT/docs/README.md

 # Please update this with your repository name and project title
 repository-name: e20-3yp-SkyT
-title: SkyTea
+title: SkyT
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# SkyTea - Drone Based Crop Management System
+# SkyT - Drone Based Crop Management System

 ---